griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_vignette.rst

 **Variant-level assessment:**

-The variant has good DNA and RNA VAF (the DNA VAF is higher than the Subclonal threshold of 0.25) .
+The variant has good DNA and RNA VAF (the DNA VAF is 0.316, higher than the Subclonal threshold of 0.25, thereby the variant is clonal) .

 In this case, there’s only 1 mutant transcript matches with the user-provided RNAseq data (``Transcript Sets of Selected Variant`` tab shows only 1 result).